Turgon37/Iptables/README.md

 A list of space separated command whose concerns the same rule.
 Theses command are all OPTIONNAL, you can put just these you want

+  * **CHAINS**
     * **COMMAND**

   1. `INTERFACE:INTERFACE` or `INTERFACE`

     Specify an interface matching, INTERFACE must be a interface name such as eth0, wlan0.. or * to specify 'all interface'

     If you give only one interface name, it wiil be consider as input interface for input chains (INPUT, PREROUTING) and as output interface for output chains (OUTPUT, POSTROUTING)

     If you give the two interface name (including the * matching) the first name (at the left) will be consider as input interface and the second name (at the right) will be the output interface.

     If you use the FORWARD chain you must specify the two interface

+  2. IP ADDRESS
-  2. `d:IP/CIDR_MASK` or `dst:IP/CIDR_MASK` or `s:IP/CIDR_MASK` or `src:IP/CIDR_MASK`
+    * `d:IP/CIDR_MASK` or `dst:IP/CIDR_MASK` or `s:IP/CIDR_MASK` or `src:IP/CIDR_MASK`

       This command match for a specific ip, ip range, or ip network.
 The mask must be given in CIDR notation.

       The command `src` or `s` specify a source address and the command `dst` or `d` specify a destination address

+  3. PROTOCOL

-  3. `tcp:PORT` `tcp:PORT:PORT`    (PORT is PORT or PORT-PORT)
+    * `tcp:PORT` `tcp:PORT:PORT`    (PORT is PORT or PORT-PORT)

       Tcp match, the PORT can be a simple PORT or a port range as `PORT-PORT`.

       If only one port option is given it's the destination port, if the two are given the first (at the left) is the source and the other at the right is the destination

-  4. `udp:PORT` `udp:PORT:PORT`    (PORT is PORT or PORT-PORT)
+    * `udp:PORT` `udp:PORT:PORT`    (PORT is PORT or PORT-PORT)

       Udp match, same functionnality that TCP just above

+    * `icmp:TYPE`

+      Apply to icmp protocol.
+      The TYPE is optionnal and add supplementary match for icmp type

+  4. MATCH

-  5. `state:STATE`    (STATE can be STATE,STATE,STATE ...)
+    * `state:STATE`    (STATE can be STATE,STATE,STATE ...)

-  Match packet by state, the state words can be all of these are defined in the iptables man page.
+      Match packet by state, the state words can be all of these are defined in the iptables man page like RELATED,ESTABLISHED.
+      You can put several state, they have to be separated by comma.

+    * `c:TEXT` or `comment:TEXT`

+      This add a comment into this rule.
+      The TEXT does not contains any space

+  5. ACTION

+    * `j:ACTION` or `jump:ACTION`

+      This set a simple action
+      The ACTION can be ACCEPT, DROP, RETURN

+    * `j:REJECT:CODE` or `jump:REJECT:CODE`

+      Set the REJECT action.
+      The CODE is optionnal, and specify with which icmp code the reject must be executed.

+    * `j:MASQUERADE` or `jump:MASQUERADE`

+      Set the MASQUERADE action, ONLY for NAT table

-  * **COMMAND IPTABLE**
+  * **COMMAND IPTABLES**

   Because the script cannot handle all iptables options a command string is providing to allow the user to put some manual iptables command.
 Theses command wiil be run by the script as automatics commands.

   The configuration variable is named COMMAND, the command are on one-per-line and can be put like this :